2024-02-29 23:15:00

 These dinosaurs had undertaken, like the latter, an extraordinary journey, crossing seas and oceans, overcoming challenges and dangers during their journey.
 They had to face hostile conditions and obstacles to reach their final destination, Africa in this case.

 The singularity of this discovery also lies in its geography.
 Before Ajnabia’s discovery, the idea of duck-billed dinosaurs in Africa seemed inconceivable, given the continent’s geographic isolation at the time.
-However, biogeographic analysis suggests bold migrations, illustrating transoceanic dispersal on floating islands or by swimming, thus defying presumptions about continental separation. »
+However, biogeographic analysis suggests bold migrations, illustrating transoceanic dispersal on floating islands or by swimming, thus defying presumptions regarding continental separation. »

 1709249738